 For example, based on a users search behavior, Google may put someone in the affinity audience of being a business professional.
 It’s worth noting however, this isn’t always going to be 100% accurate and is purely based on recent search behavior.

-The next thing the Audiences tab will allow you to do, is to reach any re-targeting audiences you’ve created.
-For example, this can be used to show ads to people who visited your website but didn’t buy or turn into a lead.
+The next thing the Audiences tab will allow you to do, is to reach any re-targeting (also known as remarketing) audiences that you’ve created.
+For example, this can be used to show ads to people who visited your website but didn’t buy or enquire.

 Pretty cool right!?

 Step 4: Choose Where You Want Your Pre-Roll Ad To Show

 Once you’ve set up your targeting preferences, you can then choose the content (videos) you want your ads to show over.
 Whilst you have the ability here to target certain keywords or topics, we’re going to be focusing on placements for the sake of this guide.